flaxsearch/flaxcode/flax_search_service/docs/api.rst

 `query_fields` and filters would have the field names appended to the parameter names, so would become parameters like: `query_field_title`).

+[TM note: agreed, this is basically a quick hack to get things to a point where they can be realistically tested.
+You mentioned you had some new ideas for "search templates", so I was waiting to discuss them before finalising an interface.]

 Where we _do_ need JSON is to support something like a fully heirarchical tree of objects expressed in JSON.